UWTSD Home - Study With Us - Postgraduate Courses - Sport and Exercise Nutrition (MSc)

-- Introduction to Sport and Exercise Nutrition and Metabolism
+- Sport and Exercise Nutrition and Metabolism (30 credits; compulsory).

 A variety of assessment will be used to challenge students but also enhance the practical skills required to work in the area of sports nutrition.
 There is a strong academic focus within the programme alongside the development of practical skills.

 Assessments will include essays, laboratory reports, case studies, practical tasks and presentations (individual and groups).

 Prospective students should normally have completed a first degree in Nutrition, Dietetics,

 Sport and Exercise Science, Human Biology, Exercise Physiology or similar, gaining at least a 2:2 classification.
 This is an important consideration if students wish to become a Registrant of the Sport and Exercise Nutrition Register Practitioner.